Braxton County High School

-Braxton County High School (BCHS) is a high school located in Flat woods, West Virginia, United States.
+Braxton County High School (BCHS) is a high school located in Sutton, West Virginia, United States.
 The school includes grades 9–12, and serves all of Braxton County.

 School history

 BCHS replaced three smaller high schools in the county, Sutton High School, Gassaway High School, and Burnsville High School, thereby consolidating both Braxton County's students and its educational resources.
 The two-story school building initially consisted of three wings, known as A, B, and C. C wing was the academic wing which contained classrooms for classes such as chemistry, math, and English.
 B wing was the vocational wing which held vocational classes, such as typing, cooking, building construction, electrical and welding.
 A wing consisted of administrative offices, a cafeteria and a gymnasium, including a training area behind the second level.

 All of the wings were connected by a ground floor central area that included the main offices, cafeteria, library, and band room.
 In the summer of 1991, a wooden covered bridge was built that connected the second floors of B and C wings to help students transition from classes more quickly.
 In the 1990s, the open area where the bridge had previously been built was enclosed to create more classrooms, and to fully connect B and C wings.

 In the summer of 2006, the entire front area of the school was expanded to accommodate Fairmont State University, filling in the previously open walkway to the school entrance and closing the gap between the B wing, and the gymnasium.
 A ribbon-cutting ceremony for these changes was held on August 15, 2006.
 Students of junior level and adults were able to enroll in college classes at Braxton County High School, through Fairmont State University and Glenville State College.